RobotecAI/o3de-extras/Templates/Ros2ProjectTemplate/README.md

 - The O3DE gems, projects and templates will be placed in the O3DE home folder: `/home/${USER}/O3DE`
 - You have the O3DE engine [downloaded and built](https://www.o3de.org/docs/welcome-guide/setup/setup-from-github) and it is located in `${USER}/Engines/Development`.

 In this tutorial, CLI tools will be used.
 It is also possible to use O3DE gui to set up a project from template.
 See the [O3DE Project manager documentation](https://www.o3de.org/docs/user-guide/project-config/project-manager/) for more details.
-In such case it is required to source your ROS2 distro before launching O3DE manager.
+In such case it is required to source your ROS2 distro before launching O3DE manager:

 ```shell
 source /opt/ros/humble/setup.bash